OVERVIEW OF B.Sc. NURSING COURSE

 • Accept responsibility and accountability for the effectiveness of one‘s own Nursing and midwifery practice and professional growth as a learner, clinician and leader.

-• Participate in the advancement of the profession to improve health care for the betterment of the
+• Participate in the advancement of the profession to improve health care for the betterment of the global society.

 Core Competencies Required for Professional Nursing and Midwifery Practice in All Practice Settings